open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 Save this policy as `policy.rego`.

-## Running Enterprise OPA
+## Running EOPA

-Run Enterprise OPA in server mode with the following command, specifying our configuration file and Rego policy.
+Run EOPA in server mode with the following command, specifying our configuration file and Rego policy.

 ```shell
 # terminal-command